 - The Free Medical Clinic of Oak Ridge, is a non-profit primarily volunteer staffed organization providing no charge primary care for the low-income and uninsured residents of Anderson, Morgan, and Roane Counties of Tennessee.

 - Interior renovations allow for better circulation for patients and staff and exterior entry improvements make the facility more inviting to clients.

-In the Spring of 2019, the Free Medical Clinic of Oak Ridge (FMCOR) contacted the East Tennessee Community Design Center (ETCDC) requestingassistance to renovate their existing clinic.
-The FMCOR is renting their space, but their landlord is allowing interior renovations and enhancements to their entrance.
+In the Spring of 2019, the Free Medical Clinic of Oak Ridge (FMCOR) contacted the East Tennessee Community Design Center (ETCDC) requesting assistance to renovate their existing clinic.
+The FMCOR is renting their space, but their landlord is allowing interior renovations and enhancements to their facility.
 These improvements will help make the clinic more welcoming to clients, allow the clinic … Read MoreRead more